 The detox doctor plays an essential role in in-home detox.
-They are the leader of the clinical and medical team and play the deciding role in determining the best course of treatment for your recovery.
-With extensive medical training, as well as specific training to treat substance use disorders, a detox doctor can ensure your health and safety throughout this initial stage of abstinence and help guide you towards freedom from addiction.
+The detox doctor leads the clinical and medical teams, playing the deciding role when determining the best course of treatment for your recovery.
+With extensive medical training, as well as specific training to treat substance use disorders, a detox doctor can ensure your health and safety throughout this initial stage of abstinence and help guide you toward freedom from addiction.

 What is Detoxification?

 Medical detoxification is a treatment that helps people overcome the first stage of addiction recovery.
 People with a substance use disorder often face severe mental and physical health challenges when they suddenly stop, a phenomenon known as withdrawal.

 Drug or alcohol addiction causes changes in brain chemistry and pathways.
 When the substance is withheld, withdrawal symptoms emerge.
 These uncomfortable and even painful symptoms are signs that the brain is attempting to adjust to the absence of the substance.
 It takes several days, and sometimes weeks, to complete the detoxification process.

 Every misused drug – including marijuana, opioids, amphetamines, and alcohol – can cause withdrawal symptoms that are difficult to overcome on your own.

 While each specific drug has its own set of symptoms, there are common threads throughout every drug’s withdrawal phase, including: